 Messaging APIs Available through Kaleyra

-Google Jibe lets carriers and OEMs build a solid messaging experience with RCS.
+Google Jibe lets carriers and OEMs build a solid messaging experience with rich communication services.
 You can engage and retain your existing users with features like high-resolution photos, larger file sharing, group chats, read receipts, and more.
 Google also offers the Jibe Hub, which provides mobile operators with an easy connection to the global RCS network.

 Messaging APIs Available through Google Jibe:

-As we discussed, there are multiple benefits that make RCS messaging great for business.
+There are multiple benefits that make rich communication services great for business.
 Let’s take a look.

 - You can send higher-quality images and larger messages.